Operating Schedule

 “Am I Not a Woman and a Sister?” modified version of British Anti-Slavery Society medallion that began appearing around 1828.

 Explore the underground systems that made this great house a marvel of technology for its time.
+Tour times may vary.
+See the event webpage for details.

-For the first time in the 129-year history of The Breakers, the private third-floor family space occupied by generations of Vanderbilts is open for public tours.
+For the first time in the 130-year history of The Breakers, the private third-floor family space occupied by generations of Vanderbilts is open for public tours.
+Tour times may vary.
+See the event webpage for details.

 This outdoor spectacle of holiday lights will dazzle and delight you!
 The 13-acre landscape of The Breakers turns into a wonderland of color and light.
 Includes tour of the lavishly decorated rooms inside the house.
 Open on select evenings through the season.
 Includes access to The Breakers interior during the same visit.